tetsuo/tetsuo.github.io/articles/tango.md

 }
 ```

-... which is, as you can see, a hand-written AST.
+... which is, as you can see, a hand-written AST!

 With tango, you could write this instead:

 ```c
 director == "Roy Andersson" && year > 2007